Is BIP for Me? Why Did I Get Referred to a BIP?

-Current fees are $175 for the assessment; $40 for the orientation; $35 for 2 books, and the group weekly rate, varying from $15 to $35 per group session.
+Current fees are $175 for the assessment; $40 for the orientation; $35 for the 2 books, and the group weekly rate, varying from $15 to $35 per group session.
 Consideration is given to challenges, and will be discussed during the orientation session.
 Some scholarships may be available as well: we continue to attempt to find resources for those we serve, so please do not hesitate to ask for availability.
 If you have questions or wish to learn more about the current costs and scholarship availability, please call the office at 785-350-2858.
 We’d love to connect with you.

 At this time, in order to maintain the health and safety of participants and facilitators, most FPI groups are being held virtually via Zoom.
 We look forward to returning to live group rooms as soon as we are able to do so safely.

 Our 2021 Group Schedule has morning, afternoon, and evening groups available.
-You will have the opportunity during the Orientation Session to determine which available group has openings will work best for you.
+You will have the opportunity during the Orientation Session to determine which available group that has openings will work best for you.

 Our curriculum is designed to be implemented in the community, within facilities, and within educational settings.
 FPI can provide the class in your facility, or train your facilitators.
 Essential components of our approach include: